Sony PS5 vs Xbox Series Preview: Price and Availability in Singapore Announced!

 Here is all we know so far.

-Tl;DR: Sony PS5 vs Xbox Series X Preview and Comparison
+Tl;DR: Sony PS5 vs Xbox Series X and S Preview and Comparison

-Graphics Processing Unit (GPU) 10.3 teraflops AMD RDNA 2 12 teraflops AMD RDNA 2
+Graphics Processing Unit (GPU) 10.28 teraflops AMD RDNA 2 12.15 teraflops AMD RDNA 2 4 teraflops AMD RDNA 2

-Optical Disc Drive 4K UHD Blu-ray (only for the 'standard edition') 4K UHD Blu-ray
+Optical Disc Drive 4K UHD Blu-ray Digital only 4K UHD Blu-ray Digital only

 We will be comparing these aspects of both consoles to get a better idea of how they stack up:

-- Xbox Series X and Sony PS5 key specifications
+- Sony PS5 vs Xbox Series X and Series X

-- Xbox Series X and Sony PS5 design and hardware
+- Sony PS5 vs Xbox Series X and Series X Price and Launch Dates

-Sony will be launch two versions of their PS5: A ‘standard’ edition with a 4K Ultra HD Bluray disk drive and a ‘digital’ edition with the drive.
+Sony will be launch two versions of their PS5: A Standard Edition with a 4K Ultra HD Bluray disk drive and a Digital Edition without the disc drive.
+Thus, the only key difference between the two consoles is the lack of the disc drive in the Digital Edition

-As for Microsoft, they will be launching only one version of the Xbox Series X for now.
+As for Microsoft, they will be launching the Xbox Series X and Series S.

 When it comes down to the specifications, a comparison will be too premature as the consoles are not even out yet.
 However, on paper, these consoles are very similar, with the Xbox Series X edging the PS5 with its more powerful GPU.